 Do Men Have Reproductive Rights?

 The question whether men have reproductive rights is a hotly debated topic in the U.S. While reproductive rights have been legally recognized as a woman's right - especially in matters involving abortion, adoption, and procreation - men's reproductive rights have been less certain.

 Even still, organizations such as the national Center for Men (NCM) have claimed men's reproductive rights on issues such as false paternity, adoption, abortion choices, and rights over frozen embryos, for example.

 In a case known as "Roe v.
-Wade for Men", the Court rejected a biological father's claim that he had the right to reject financial obligations of an unwanted baby under the Equal Protection Clause.
+Wade for Men," the Court rejected a biological father's claim that he had the right to reject financial obligations of an unwanted baby under the Equal Protection Clause.
 (The woman he had sexual intercourse with claimed she was unable to get pregnant).

-All in all, the Court has not ruled a definitive answer to support a broad allegation of reproductive rights for men.
+All in all, the Court has not ruled a definitive answer to support a broad allegation of such rights for men.
 Constitutionally, laws must only guarantee that men and women are treated the same if they are "similarly situated" - which they are not in matters of reproduction.

-While women, including those under 18, are entitled to make reproductive decisions concerning their reproductive health (including abortion), state laws such as parental notification and consent requirements have restricted their reproductive rights and placed burdens on abortion access.
+While women, including those under 18, are entitled to make reproductive decisions concerning their reproductive health (including abortion), state laws such as parental notification and consent requirements have restricted their rights and placed burdens on abortion access.
 As such, many professional organizations concerned with minor's health rights have opposed these and other laws restricting minor's reproductive freedoms.

 Abortion: What is Pro-life vs. Pro-choice?

 Abortion is the single most controversial issue involving reproduction in the United States.
 The issue turns on whether a woman should have the "right" to terminate a pregnancy that would amount to a living human being if remained untouched.